-11.2.
-An individual has the right to object to the processing of their personal data on the grounds of pursuit of a public interest or legitimate interest (grounds 4.5 and 4.6 above) where they do not believe that those grounds are made out.

-- 11.3.
-Where such an objection is made, it must be sent to the Data Controller within 2 working days of receipt, and the Data Controller will assess whether there are compelling legitimate grounds to continue processing which override the interests, rights and freedoms of the individuals, or whether the information is required for the establishment, exercise or defence of legal proceedings. - 11.4.
-The Data Controller shall be responsible for notifying the individual of the outcome of their assessment within 30 working days of receipt of the objection.
+- 11.2.
+An individual has the right to object to the processing of their personal data on the grounds of pursuit of a public interest or legitimate interest (grounds 4.5 and 4.6 above) where they do not believe that those grounds are adequately established. - 11.3.
+Where such an objection is made, it must be sent to the Data Protection Officer within 2 working days of receipt, and the Data Protection Officer will assess whether there are compelling legitimate grounds to continue processing which override the interests, rights and freedoms of the individuals, or whether the information is required for the establishment, exercise or defence of legal proceedings. - 11.4.
+The Data Protection Officer shall be responsible for notifying the individual of the outcome of their assessment within 15 working days of receipt of the objection.